Atharv777/plutonium-wallet/README.md

 Transfer funds effortlessly to a single recipient or multiple recipients simultaneously.

 - Smart Contract Deployment:
-Deploy smart contracts directly through the wallet interface using Safe's Protocol Kit.
+Deploy smart contracts directly through the the bot interface using Solc.

 - Multi-Account Management:
 Create and manage multiple accounts within the wallet for enhanced flexibility.

 - QR Code Scanning:
-Scan QR codes for quick payments, similar to traditional UPI apps.
+Scan QR codes for quick payments using crypto, similar to traditional UPI apps.

 # 💻 Tech Stack